 A moment of thought, like a dark and causeless shadow on a noonday moor, passed visible across the Abbess.
-She found them again with her pale rosemary-flower eyes.
+She found them again with her rosemary-flower eyes.
 She found her straightness again, and they knew why she had probably been named Gwyn, which meant “fair”.
 “Come,” she said, “we will speak.”

 There were, in those 4 simple words an immense relief and gratitude.
 Only in that moment, perhaps, did they realize that they had been carrying with them a weight of knowledge and purpose that seemed secret and solitary.